sambacha/hardhat-spark/README.md

   $ mortar diff [PATH]

 OPTIONS
   -h, --help             show CLI help
-  --debug     Flag used for debugging
+  --debug                Flag used for debugging --networkId=networkId  (required) Network ID of the network you are willing to deploy your contracts.

+  --state=state          Provide name of module's that you would want to use as states.
+Most commonly used if you are
+                         deploying more than one module that are dependant on each other.
 ```

 _See code: [src/commands/diff.ts](https://github.com/Tenderly/mortar-tenderly/blob/v0.0.0/src/commands/diff.ts)_